wanweiwei07/pyhiro/README.md

 The program follows these common sense:
 (1) A 3d point or nd vector is represented using one row of np.array list (2) A n-by-3 matrix is represented by n rows of np.array list

+TODO:
+(1) when creating a panda geom from trimesh, the points are added following faces.
+They are repeated.